abhishekit31/javaScript/Interview/interview.md

 await is keyword that is only used inside the async function.

-it pause the excution utill the promise resolved.
+It pause the excution utill the promise resolved.

-it makes asynchronus code looks synchronus and more readable.
+It makes asynchronus code looks synchronus and more readable.

 ```javascript
 async function fetchData() {